Daniel Lima

-Daniel Lima (born 3 May 1980 in Brasilia) is a Brazilian-Australian professional mixed martial artist.
+Daniel Lima (born 3 May 1980) is a Brazilian-Australian professional mixed martial artist.
 He holds record of 8-4-2.
 He is currently living on the Gold Coast, QLD, Australia.

 Biography

-Daniel Lima was born on 28 December 1980, in Brasilia, Brazil.
+Daniel Lima was born on 28 December 1980 in Brasília, Brazil.
 Growing up, he always had interest in Martial Arts, especially the native martial arts of Brazil; Capoeira and Jiu Jitsu.
 At the age of 15, Daniel decided to focus all his energy into Brazilian jiu-jitsu.
 Daniel soon made a name for himself as a strong competitor, winning competitions and titles all over the world in both Brazilian jiu-jitsu and Mixed Martial Arts.
 These titles include winning the National title in Brazil, the North American Grappling Association title in the United States and the XFC mixed martial arts title in Australia.
 Daniel has also competed in Japan, New Zealand and the Philippines, and has been ranked number two in the world by the Shooto Association which is the oldest mixed martial arts association in the world.
 Some major titles he holds are, Brazilian jiu-jitsu National Champion, North American Submission Wrestling Champion and X.F.C Australian Champion.